raghuvar-arora-au2/techfest_webapp/README.md

 #Instructions to setup
 This requires presence of NPM and Node.js on system.

-To install these kindly refer to (https://docs.npmjs.com/getting-started/installing-node)
+To install these kindly refer to https://docs.npmjs.com/getting-started/installing-node

 	1.)
 Clone this repo on your local system

 	2.)
 Using a terminal switch to the folder where this repo is cloned and install following modules from npm.

-    1.)
-Express
-       ''' sudo npm install express'''
+		npm install